microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 Currently, DevKit only can connect to 2.4 GHz Wi-Fi, 5 GHz is not supported due to hardware restrictions.

+### The WiFi network I am connecting to is restricted and I need to register the deviceS MAC address.
+Where can I find it?

+Follow the steps to connect the device to a WiFi hotspot to the point where the device is in AP mode and you connect to its administrative web interface with a browser.
+After making a connection to the device on its IP address (e.g. 192.168.0.1), open a command prompt on Windows or a terminal window on Mac/Linux and query your ARP table to retrieve the device's MAC address.
+On Windows, type "arp -a" and find your device by its IP address.
+On Mac/Linux, type "arp".

 ## Cloud Provisioning

 ### Cannot log in Azure as access token expired.